 Our county courthouse will celebrate its 100th year in 2018 with completion of a major restoration project.
 The Neoclassical-style courthouse was designed by a committee of architects chaired by Harry Barton of Greensboro.
 The basement and primary floors of the building are walled in Mount Airy Granite, with upper floors including the cornice and balustrade sheathed in terra cotta tiles made to resemble granite.
 The Commissioners’ Meeting Room located on the second floor features Neoclassical detail articulated in hand-crafted quarter-sawn oak.
 The building was recognized to the National Register in 1979.

-The scope of the $3,500,000 restoration led by Greensboro contractor J. Wayne Poole includes restoration of granite walls and steps, repairs to the terra cotta façade, clean and painting of original cast iron louvers, replacement of the membrane roofing and flashing, replacement of the standing seam copper roof, replacement of doors with wood doors and transoms with decorative metal grilles and new hardware, and new custom replicated light fixtures.
+The scope of the $3,500,000 restoration led by Brevard architect Ellen Pratt and Greensboro contractor J. Wayne Poole includes restoration of granite walls and steps, repairs to the terra cotta façade, clean and painting of original cast iron louvers, replacement of the membrane roofing and flashing, replacement of the standing seam copper roof, replacement of doors with wood doors and transoms with decorative metal grilles and new hardware, and new custom replicated light fixtures.
 This project represents the greatest investment in the iconic building in 25 years.

 The Jefferson Standard Building